mosaicnetworks/monetd/README.md

 **WIP**

-This repo is a thin wrapper around evm-lite which exposes only the functionnality required to operate a node on the MONET Hub.
+This repo is a thin wrapper around [evm-lite](https://github.com/mosaicnetworks/evm-lite) and [babble](https://github.com/mosaicnetworks/babble) which exposes only the functionality required to operate a node on the [MONET Hub](https://monet.network/about.html).

 The executables defined in this repository are:

 - [monetd](docs/monetd.md) - the actual Monet Hub node daemon.
 - [monetcli](docs/monetcli.md) - a tool to manage configuration for monetd.

+There is an available [quick start document](docs/README.md).

 ## Overview